inspect-js/is-core-module/README.md

 Returns whether or not the `packageName` you pass in is a core module or not.

 Look at the source, you probably just want to use that function.
+I just can't ever remember it.

 # Usage